What does IAMAT do?

 If you are looking for travel health insurance, you may already be covered under your employee benefits program or credit card services.
 We suggest purchasing additional travel health insurance if you are concerned about major expenses such as emergency surgery, extended hospital stays, or medical evacuation.
 Don't forget to read the fine print and make sure that you're covered for all your needs, including pre-existing medical conditions.

-For more information, see our Guide to Travel Health Insurance, available exclusively to IAMAT members.
+For more information, see our Guide to Travel Health Insurance.

 Is IAMAT involved in medical tourism?